airamez/SuperLogger/README.md

 SuperLoggerClient.Info("MySource", "Loggin Message");

-// Using a Correlation ID SuperLoggerClient.CorrelationID = Guid.NewGuid().ToString(); // After this point all log request will have the same Correlation ID
+// Using a Correlation ID SuperLoggerClient.CorrelationID = Guid.NewGuid().ToString(); // After this point all log requests will have the same Correlation ID
 SuperLoggerClient.Info("MySource", "Loggin Message");

-// Providing a parameters from a IDictionary IDictionary<string, string> data = new Dictionary<string, string>();
+// Providing parameters from a IDictionary IDictionary<string, string> data = new Dictionary<string, string>();
 data.Add(new KeyValuePair<string, string>("Param 1", "Value 1"));
 data.Add(new KeyValuePair<string, string>("Param 2", "Value 2"));